emkamp/Bamazon/readme.md

 ### View Low Inventory

 This option displays only those items which have fewer than 5 each in stock.
-It is similar to View Current inventory in that it is display-only, has the same formatting, and immediately gives the user back to the main menu.
+It is similar to **View Current Inventory** in that it is display-only, has the same formatting, and immediately gives the user back to the main menu.

 ![screenshot2](/screenshots/managerview-03-lowinventoryview.PNG)